msaroufim/newblog/_posts/2019-10-16-heretic-ML-thoughts.md

 # Additions

-I'll add any interesting additions you have
+I'll add any useless suggestions you have.

 # Rebuttals

-If you send me a good argument disproving any of the above, I'll write down your argument write here and amend my original thought.
+I'll add your rebuttals, happy to change my mind on any of the above.